bizkut/ro-origin-language-decrypter/README.md

 #### To decrypt file:

-1. Create a `main.py` file together with the `.engine.py` file.
+1. Create a `main.py` file together with the `engine.py` file.
 2. Open `main.py` and put these contents:
 ```
-import engine.py
+import engine

 # Decrypt the file
 decrypt_language = database_read("2226754682.robytes");